Whonix/kloak/README.md

 See the [Whonix package build documentation](https://www.whonix.org/wiki/Dev/Build_Documentation/security-misc).
 Replace the sample package name `security-misc` with `kloak` to download, build, and install kloak.

+## Usage

+Once `kloak` is compiled and installed, start it as root.
+This typically must run as root because `kloak` grabs exclusive access to input device files:

+    $ sudo ./kloak

+Then attempt to move the mouse.
+A red `+` sign should move around on the display.
+This is `kloak`'s mouse cursor.
+If you see this, `kloak` is running properly.

+You can use the keyboard the same way you usually would.
+Keystrokes will not appear immediately when typed, but will be delayed by semi-random amounts of time.
+This is what provides the anonymity benefits of kloak.

+The mouse can also be used the same as usual.
+When you move the mouse, only `kloak`'s mouse cursor will initially move; the operating system's cursor will "chase" it by jumping to `kloak`'s cursor's position at semi-random times. `kloak` will properly record where click events occur so that even if you click a location before the operating system's mouse cursor reaches that location, the click will register in the intended location.

+If `kloak` is installed as a service, you should see the red `+` mouse cursor upon startup.
+All input events will be anonymized automatically.

-### Whonix contact and support
+## Whonix contact and support

 * [Free Forum Support](https://forums.whonix.org)
 * [Professional Support](https://www.whonix.org/wiki/Professional_Support)

-### Donate
+## Donate

 `kloak` requires [donations](https://www.whonix.org/wiki/Donate) to stay alive!

-### Troubleshooting
+## Troubleshooting

-#### My keyboard seems very slow
+### My keyboard or mouse seems very slow

-`kloak` works by introducing a random delay to each key press and release event.
+`kloak` works by introducing a random delay to each input event (key press, key release, mouse move, etc).
 This requires temporarily buffering the event before it reaches the application (e.g., a text editor).

 The maximum delay is specified with the -d option.
-This is the maximum delay (in milliseconds) that can occur between the physical key events and writing key events to the user-level input device.
+This is the maximum delay (in milliseconds) that can occur between the physical input events and sending input events to the Wayland compositor.
 The default is 100 ms, which was shown to achieve about a 20-30% reduction in identification accuracy and doesn't create too much lag between the user and the application (see the paper below).
 As the maximum delay increases, the ability to obfuscate typing behavior also increases and the responsiveness of the application decreases.
 This reflects a tradeoff between usability and privacy.

 If you're a fast typist and it seems like there is a long lag between pressing a key and seeing the character on screen, try lowering the maximum delay.
 Alternately, if you're a slower typist, you might be able to increase the maximum delay without noticing much difference.
 Automatically determining the best lag for each typing speed is an item for future work.

-### Options
+## Options

 The full usage and options are:

     $ ./kloak -h

     Usage: kloak [options]
+    Anonymizes keyboard and mouse input patterns by injecting jitter into input events.
+Designed specifically for wlroots-based Wayland compositors.
+Will NOT work with X11.

     Options:
-      -r filename: device file to read events from.
-Can specify multiple -r options.
-      -d delay: maximum delay (milliseconds) of released events.
+      -d, --delay=milliseconds          maximum delay of released events.
                                         Default 100.
-      -s startup_timeout: time to wait (milliseconds) before startup.
+      -s, --start-delay=milliseconds    time to wait before startup.
 Default 500.
-      -k csv_string: csv list of rescue key names to exit kloak in case the keyboard becomes unresponsive.
-Default is 'KEY_LEFTSHIFT,KEY_RIGHTSHIFT,KEY_ESC'.
-      -p: persistent mode (disable rescue key sequence)
-      -v: verbose mode
+      -h, --help                        print help

 ## Try it out